 The soil, itself, is a living ecosystem with thousands of species of single and multi-cell creatures assisting in aerating, transforming and delivering nutrients to the plant roots.

-Our precious soil comprises a miniscule portion of the planet.
+Our precious soil comprises a minuscule portion of the planet.
 A few inches deep, it is only located on land that is not too rocky, too marshy or too dry.

 The word “agriculture” comes from the Greek root agri meaning land and the Latin culture.
 To “culture” means to develop, elevate or to bring to a higher level.
 However, today’s conventional farming is certainly not about culturing the soil, it is really a mining operation, using up all the organic matter and natural fertility leaving a lifeless medium poisoned by chemicals.
 We know what happens when a mine “plays out”.
 It shuts down leaving a permanent scar on the land.
 But this is not about copper, coal or gold, this is our food supply!